MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/ne-acxmanager-acx_composite_template_config_flags.md

 title: ACX_COMPOSITE_TEMPLATE_CONFIG_FLAGS
 ms.date: 04/15/2022
 targetos: Windows
-description: The ACX_COMPOSITE_TEMPLATE_CONFIG_FLAGS enumeration is used to configure the properties of a composite template used by an audio class extension (ACX).
+description: The ACX_COMPOSITE_TEMPLATE_CONFIG_FLAGS enumeration is used to configure the properties of a composite template used by the audio class extension (ACX) manager.
 prerelease: true
 req.construct-type: enumeration
 req.ddi-compliance: